tryton/trytond/doc/views.rst

 Display static string.

-    * ``string``: The string that will be display in the label.
+    * ``string``: The string that will be displayed in the label.

-    * ``name``: The name of the field from which the description will be used for string.
+    * ``name``: The name of the field whose description will be used for string.

     * ``align``: The fraction of horizontal free space that must be put on the left.
 0.0 means no free space to the left.
 1.0 means all free space to the left.

 field